valoudefou/flight-searcher/README.md

    npm install
    npm start
    ```
-   This will start the development server and show a QR code in the terminal or the Expo Developer Tools in your browser.
+   This will start the development server and display a QR code either in the terminal or in the Expo Developer Tools in your browser.
+Ensure that your mobile device is connected to the same wifi network as your local machine or laptop.

 3. Scan the QR code:
    - For Android: Open Expo Go and scan the QR code from your terminal or browser.